Joshua-Tewari/Zomato-Landing-Page-Clone/readme.md

-#this is my zomato landing page clone
+#This is my zomato landing page clone

+#This the setup created here for my application